Arcath/arcath.github.io/cv.markdown

 I created and maintained websites for the schools supported by the North West Office of Empowered Learning.
 These sites where all static HTML/CSS that I manually updated.

-I also assisted on installations during school holidays helping the engineers setup and deploy equipment in the schools the company suported.
+I also assisted on installations during school holidays helping the engineers setup and deploy equipment in the schools the company supported.

 ## Education